 The Tibetan Book of the Dead

-The Tibetan book off the dead is said to be written in the 14 century by Karma Lingpa.
-In this article the question will be explored.
-I will try to answer why this book is read to the dying or dead and what value if any is there?
+The Tibetan book off the Dead, is said to be written in the 14 century by Karma Lingpa.

 The Two Books

-The godly words are designed so the dead will find enlightenment or they will have a profound realization of death.
+The scripture is designed to help the dead find enlightenment or have a profound realization of death, in death.

 Three Stages of Death